telerik/ajax-docs/sharepoint/2010/installation-and-deployment/deploying-telerik-ui-for-asp.net-ajax.md

 	You may also need to register other HTTP handlers responsible for RadSpell spell checking, RadEditor dialogs, etc. The full list of the required/optionalHTTP handlers can be found in the [web.config Settings Overview]({%slug general-information/web-config-settings-overview%}) article.

->caution The value of **Version** in all settings above should match the version of Telerik UI for ASP.NET AJAX that is currently installed in the GAC.
+>caution The value of **Version** in all settings above should match the version of Telerik® UI for ASP.NET Ajax that is currently installed in the GAC.
 If there are **`<SafeControl>`** settings and HTTP handler registrations that refer to another version, it is recommended to remove them, because they could cause errors in the SharePoint site.
 >The [bindingRedirect](http://msdn.microsoft.com/en-us/library/eftw1fys.aspx) element can be used to redirect to a particular assembly version when there are more then one available.
 >